pckerneis/Minimal-DIY-Console/spec.md

 - `t` is the **absolute sample index** since boot, as a 32-bit integer.
 Wraps at 2³²−1 (~53 hours of audio).
 - The return value of `audio(t)` is the output sample as an **unsigned 8-bit integer in the range [0, 255]**.
 Values outside this range are clamped.
 - `audio(t)` may call math utility functions (`abs`, `min`, `max`, etc.) but may not call any graphics, input, or persistence built-ins.
 - `audio(t)` must not write to any global variable.
-This constraint is enforced by convention in v1; a compile-time check may be added later.
+This constraint is enforced at compile time.

 **Global variable access — shadow copy:**